valentynpopov/pitl-challenge/README.md

 ## Assumptions
 ### Durability
-As it is required to never miss a scheduled extract, I attempt to create a self-healing system.
+As it is required to never miss a scheduled extract, we attempt to create a self-healing system.
 It is assumed that in case of a non-critical error we can create an empty extract, to be consumed by the downstream systems.

 The idea is that we are not sure whether someone will be monitoring logs constantly, so it might be better to produce an empty extract to draw someone''s attention.

 However, in case of a critical error we will miss an extract (rather than create it using unrealiable data).

+Instead of limit the maximum number of retries when calling PowerService, we set a deadline: the final attempt to call PowerService should be made no later than 30 seconds after the first one.

+It is assumed that caching the previous PowerService response and returning it in case of a failure would do no good.

 ### Time
 My understanding of the requirements is that it is OK to treat GMT as local time, and to assume